The Health Insurance System in Switzerland

 Understand which medical costs are covered by insurers and patients, and how to pay for medical care in Switzerland...

-- For information and to search for the insurance providers in each canton, visit bag
+- For information and to search for the insurance section of the BAG website

 It is necessary to register for health insurance within three months of arriving in Switzerland.
 If medical care is needed during this initial three month period, any costs which are covered under basic health insurance will be reimbursed once the individual has taken out a medical insurance policy.